 The good news is that since this is water weight, getting back into ketosis can help you quickly shed the excess water again as these stores are depleted.

-How To Get Enough Fat on Keto
+How to Ensure You Get Enough Fat on a Keto Diet

 When it comes to fats and cholesterol and ensuring you’re consuming enough fat on the ketogenic diet, the type of fat consumed is extremely important.